aryanmaq/how-to-testing/FAQs.md

 ### Insight Report

 **Why is nothing visible in my Insight Report?**
-Most likely, you haven't selected the Collection or there is an issue in the configuration.
+Please ensure you have selected the relevant collection.
+If the issue persists, review your configuration in Admin Settings.
+If the problem continues, verify the report configuration in [Power BI services](https://app.powerbi.com/home).

 ## High Level Checklist

-**Checklist for Users: Validate Before Implementing LoadFAST**
+**Checklist for Users: Validate Before Using LoadFAST**

 - [ ] Select a LoadFAST plan
 - [ ] Purchase via Azure Marketplace
 - [ ] Access setup docs and demo
 - [ ] Check Azure/Power BI prerequisites
-- [ ] Set up GIT integration (if needed)
 - [ ] Review features
-- [ ] Check privacy and security
 - [ ] Know failure scenarios
-- [ ] Test with sample reports
 - [ ] Review common issues
+- [ ] Start test with a report

 ---